-If you've experienced enamel loss, cavities and decay, you may be wondering how to remineralize teeth and repair enamel to avoid further damage to your teeth.
-Although we don't have a magic solution that can regrow teeth or grow back enamel damaged by decay, the good news is that there are ways to naturally strengthen teeth and remineralize enamel.
+If you've experienced enamel loss, cavities and decay, you may be wondering how to remineralise teeth and repair enamel to avoid further damage to your teeth.

-Of course, the number one way to care for your teeth is with a good oral hygiene routine.
-But if you're doing everything right there and still experiencing poor oral health and tooth decay, this article explains some other things that might help make your teeth stronger.
+Of course, the number one way to care for your teeth is a good oral hygiene routine.
+But, if you're doing everything right, but are still experiencing poor oral health and tooth decay keep reading.
+We are going to discuss a few things that might help you strengthen your teeth.

 Table of contents